jackpollinsK/Team_4_Frontend/README.md

 3. Test it to make sure it works

 ## Backend
-1. Follow the steps to run the backend for this application <a href="https://github.com/shaunganley/java-dropwizard-flyway-starter" target="_blank">here</a>
+1. Follow the steps to run the backend for this application [here](https://github.com/shaunganley/java-dropwizard-flyway-starter")
+2. To test the backend you can check out the API [here](https://ivpztrmt3p.eu-west-1.awsapprunner.com/swagger)